questaware/microemacs/src/microemacs.md

       @filename  Name of the startup file; can be relative to emacs diry. filename   Filenames may be specified with patterns using *,?
                  Any file name may be **user**@**host**:**file**
-                 The first filename may be followed by :**linenumber**
+								 The prefix .../ or ... means files below the cwd The prefix ^/ or ^ means files up from cwd (not from cmd.exe) The first filename may be followed by :**linenumber**

   *Fundamentals*